KelvnPere/PavillionSearch/README.md

 # Architecture

-Rather than implement everything in a Single Activity or Fragment though its a single view application.
+Rather than implement everything in a Single Activity or Fragment decided to go with the MVVM Repository Pattern.
 There were many options to follow, I decided on building the app using the MVVM Design Pattern which helps in separation of concerns.

 M = Model